anson-1998/Scrap-Data-From-Ecommerce-Website---Python/README.md

 "Price per unit (HKD)"
 "Place of origin"

 The extracted raw product data would be further cleaned by transforming into correct data type.
-Finally ran a query for returning the result table with the products having the average rating within the stated range, with sorting by most number of comments given.
+Finally ran a query for returning the result table with the products having the average rating within the stated range, sorting by descending order of number of comments given.